-This page shows you how to use an inline Google API Explorer template to delete Cloud Dataproc cluster.
+This page shows you how to use an inline Google APIs Explorer template to delete Cloud Dataproc cluster.
 You can learn how to do the same task using the Google Cloud Platform Console in Quickstart Using the Console or using the command line in Quickstart using the gcloud command-line tool.

 Before you beginThis quickstarts assumes you have already created a Cloud Dataproc cluster.
-You can use the API Explorer, the Google Cloud Platform Console, or the Cloud SDK gcloud command-line tool to create a cluster.
+You can use the APIs Explorer, the Google Cloud Platform Console, or the Cloud SDK gcloud command-line tool to create a cluster.

 Delete a cluster